Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/sample_visualizations.md

 <img src="Images/emir.png" width="99%" alt="[Daniel image]"/>

 The seventeenth-century Slavonic text has been reordered to model a hypothetical fourteenth-century Slavonic source that stands closer to the reconstructed Greek _common core_ of the tradition.
 In the full view of the *plectogram* at the top of the page, the Greek structure is on the bottom row, the reconstructed fourteenth-century Slavonic in the middle, and the extant seventeenth-century Slavonic at the top.
-Circled sections of the Greek were not continued in the Slavonic; other Greek sections are divided because their parts, which are adjacent in the fourteenth-century, were separated or otherwise rearranged by the seventeenth century.
+Circled sections of the Greek were not continued in the Slavonic; other Greek sections are divided because their parts, which are adjacent in the fourteenth-century reconstruction, were separated or otherwise rearranged by the seventeenth century.
 The flyout menu (upper right) toggles between Slavonic and English, and also toggles the visibility of the Greek and the seventeenth-century Slavonic (the fourteenth-century text, the focus of the edition, is always visible).
 An [about page](http://digenis.obdurodon.org/emir_about.xhtml) explaining the rationale of the edition is also accessible from the menu.

 ### The story of Mary, Abraham’s niece